lukereding/book_notes/notes_noise.md

 - "pattern noise" - person x case interactions. arises from stable differences in how different judges assess the same cases, and also from occasional noise
 - error = bias + system noise
 - system noise = level noise + pattern noise
-- pattern noise = stable pattern noise + ocassional pattern noise
+- pattern noise = stable pattern noise + occasional pattern noise
 - "causes are natural, statistics are difficult"

 #### part 5, practical stuff

 - choose good judges (duh)
-- you can de-bias judgement after the fact (by applying a correction) or before the fact by improving the quality of judgements
+- you can de-bias judgement after the fact (by applying a correction) or before the fact by improving the quality of judgments
 - the idea of a bias checklist - could be useful for meeting or performance management, e.g.
 - in forecasting problems, take an average of unbiased estimates to reduce noise
-- think probabalistically
+- think probabilistically
-- superforecasters ask questions like 'what would need to happen for this to be true / false' and break out the liklihood of something happening into several smaller problems
+- superforecasters ask questions like 'what would need to happen for this to be true / false' and break out the likelihood of something happening into several smaller problems
   - they also pay a lot of attention to base rates
   - they also mine for perspectives that go against their intuition
 - performance reviews are 75% noise
 - ranking can reduce pattern noise and level noise
-  - we're generally good at comparing two things. ranking this way is unlikely to produce inconsistent judgements esp. compared to grading each person on a scale (e.g., a 1-5 scale)
+  - we're generally good at comparing two things. ranking this way is unlikely to produce inconsistent judgments esp. compared to grading each person on a scale (e.g., a 1-5 scale)
   - behaviorally-anchored ratings scales can be very effective
-- structuring complex judgements
+- structuring complex judgments
   - decomposition - break the judgement into parts
-  - independence - get judgements from each judge independently, without knowledge of others' judgements
+  - independence - get judgments from each judge independently, without knowledge of others' judgments
   - delayed judgement - delay intuition, but don't remove it
 - 'mediating assessment protocol'
   - a group has to make a decision